ginolhac/ginolhac.github.com/posts/2020-04-27_ventoux-1/index.md

 ## New brakes and housing cables

 Another step I experienced for the first time.
-New housing and cables for both front and rear brakes.
+New housing and cables for both front and rear brakes along the brake commands on the handle bar.
 Was easy but took time because I carefully think twice before cutting anything.
 I added a bit of oil on the cable before putting them inside hoses.